 People often ask me what makes our workstations so different than any other cabinetry.
 And though there are many subtle and not so subtle differences, the one that I mention most often really spins them for a loop.
 “Twenty Nine Inches” I say.
-Quickly, I follow up with “Its the Depth of our workstations”, before things really get confusing.
+“It’s the Depth of our workstations”!

 It seems very simple.
 But it’s not.
 Making cabinets that are 29” inch deep (from front to back) is so hard for normal production cabinet makers to do that they simple can’t even consider it.
 The 24 inch deep dimension has been an industry standard for so long, because 2 base cabinet or 4 top cabinet frames can be cut from a sheet of 4 foot wide sheet goods.
 The 29 inch dimension completely changes the production sequence as it needs to use 5 foot wide sheet goods.

 And yet, what 29 inches does for you is amazing.
 Let me show you.
 But first, you need to know why we came up with a 29 inch deep cabinet.
 We realized early on that to make furniture (see below) that could hide many brands and sizes of ovens, we would need 5 extra inches more (than the standard 24”) to hide the oven’s door and handle protrusions.
 This range safely conceals a 30 inch wide wall oven below and an over-the-range oven/hood above the cooktop using our UL Listed technology.
 In addition, we also limited the extra depth to 29 inches so that the finished units could get through a 30 inch wide door.

 We also needed to make each workstation that has cooking or cleanup functions to be more efficient since we were eliminating the typical 24” deep continuous countertop.
 So the extra 5 inches of depth increases the countertop depth to allow for more workspace right where you need it, instead of spread out away from the cooktop or sink.